-The School recognises that disabled pupils or those with SEN may be particularly vulnerable to being bullied.
+The School recognises that pupils with SEND may be particularly vulnerable to being bullied.
 The School's Anti-Bullying Policy makes it clear that bullying behaviour of any kind is not acceptable and will be taken very seriously.

 The School also recognises that bullying (or other matters such as bereavement) can lead to learning difficulties or wider mental health difficulties.
-Persistent disruptive or withdrawn behaviours do not necessarily mean that a child or young person has SEN but where there are concerns, an assessment may be undertaken to determine whether there are any causal factors such as undiagnosed learning difficulties, difficulties with communication or mental health issues.
+Persistent disruptive or withdrawn behaviours do not necessarily mean that a child or young person has SEND but where there are concerns, an assessment may be undertaken to determine whether there are any causal factors such as undiagnosed learning difficulties, difficulties with communication or mental health issues.